| Date: | 01.10.2025 |

 Humanitarian Diplomacy is much discussed in these times of contested aid, frequent disrespect of International Humanitarian Law and humanitarian principles, shrinking operational space and access for humanitarian actors.
 International calls for much greater engagement of governments and multilateral as well as humanitarian agencies have gathered extraordinary momentum, and governments like Germany have made Humanitarian Diplomacy a top priority.

-The International Rescue Comitee (IRC) and the Centre for Humanitarian Action (CHA) invite to an “Out of the Box” online lunch talk.
+The International Rescue Comitee (IRC) and the Centre for Humanitarian Action (CHA) invited to an “Out of the Box” online lunch talk.

-- Amsel Saleem, Senior Conflict and Humanitarian Policy Analyst, IRC
+- Amsel Bilal Saleem, Senior Policy Analyst, IRC

 - Max Freundlieb, Global Advocacy and Political Advisor, Diakonie Katastrophenhilfe